samuelsimoes/chrome-basecamp-notifier/README.md

 3. Run `cp .default-env .development-env` and update the app credentials on `.development-env`.

-4. Run `grunt build` and load the extension as an [unpacked version on Chrome](http://superuser.com/a/247654/235416) from `dist/` folder.
+4. Run `npm run build` and load the extension as an [unpacked version on Chrome](http://superuser.com/a/247654/235416) from `dist/` folder.

 ##To pack